 Surprisingly, there aren’t many good quality WordPress document library plugins around – free or premium.
-One of the most popular options is a WordPress table plugin called Posts Table Pro.
-While it's not exclusively designed for listing documents, it has all the features that you need for a fully functional document library.
+One of the most popular options is a plugin called Document Library Pro.
+It has all the features that you need for a fully functional WordPress document library.

-Today, I'm going to show you how to use the Posts Table Pro plugin to create a searchable WordPress document library with filters, download links, and extra data about each document.
-Your finished document library will be similar to this:
+Today, we’re going to show you how to use the Document Library Pro plugin to create a searchable WordPress document library with filters, download links, and extra data about each document.
+Your finished document library will appear similar to this:

-If you like what you see, keep reading and I'll show you how to do it!
+If you like what you see, keep reading and we’ll show you how to do it!

 Who Needs a WordPress Document Library Plugin?

-In my 8 years of designing WordPress websites, I've been amazed at how many people need an online document library.
-It’s one of the most common requests, up there with e-commerce and events management.
+In my 8 years of designing WordPress websites, we’ve been amazed to see how many people need an online document library.
+It’s one of the most common requests, along with e-commerce and events management.

 Here are some examples of how a WordPress document library can benefit your site.